 #39 Green Tea

 They won’t spill too many secrets surrounding this anti-oxidant.
 The best bet is to drink green tea, rather than spread it over the body.
 Green tea can come in caffeinated and decaffeinated forms, as well as loose tea and bagged tea.
 Try it several ways before you decide how you like it best.
-Drink daily for best results.
+Drink daily for the best results.

 #40 Soy products

-Eating soy products has shown to have many positive effects on the body, not just the skin.
+Eating soy products has been shown to have many positive effects on the body, not just the skin.
 Soy products help women through menopause, keep hormone levels in check and fight certain diseases.
 If you aren’t sure about soy products, get a soy supplement that you can add to meals in a small way.
 You won’t notice the taste when you try it a little bit at a time.
 Gradually add more or cook with soy products in your every meal.

 With most human bodies, stretch marks are inevitable.
 With proper care and preventative measures taken, you can reduce the number and severity of them.
 Feel confident again by following these methods to reduce your stretch marks today!
 Good luck.